redbox-mint-contrib/redbox-admin/docs/form-editor/README.md

 0. [text-block](text-block.schema.json)
 0. [standard-button](standard-button.schema.json)
 0. [text-input](text-input.schema.json)
+### Note
+For historical reason, some components were created to replace some other components, e.g. `text-block` replaces `pargraph`, but not in all form definitions such updates have been done.
+Also components with special purposes cannot be configured by this editor.

 ##Limitations
 0. Mixed types in a configuration is not supported.
 That is to say if the top level has `config-file` to include other configurations, all levels should keep in this type.
 ReDBox forms are defined in all-in-one type, e.g. [dmptform.json](https://github.com/redbox-mint/redbox/blob/master/config/src/main/config/home/form-configuration/dmptform.json).
 ARMS has forms are nested type, e.g. [armsform.json](https://github.com/qcif/rdsi-arms/blob/master/src/main/config/home/form-configuration/armsform.json).